 Kerry believes core strength is the base of all fitness.
 Always physically active, she competes in triathlons, is an avid cyclist, runner and now explores a new sport – paddle boarding!
 In addition to teaching with us, she has been the Fitness Coordinator for the OBX YMCA since they opened in 2000, teaching numerous fitness classes.

-This year she received her 200-hour yoga teacher certification with us here at the Amalam School of Yoga under the direction of Anne Howard.
+She received her 200-hour yoga teacher certification with us here at the Amalam School of Yoga under the direction of Anne Howard.
 She is very excited to begin a new journey instructing Yoga!
 Kerry has also been teaching Pilates for more than a decade, with certification from the Physical Mind Institute under the direction of Cynthia Clark in Charlottesville, Va.

 Kerry teaches all levels and loves to challenge her students by taking them a little further then they would push themselves alone.
 Her style has more of a physical approach with a keen attention to detail towards form – as she always says “an exercise executed with proper form in one rep is worth 5 half hearted reps!”

 Having been an athlete her whole life, she has also had her share of injuries and surgeries, which has merely reinforced her belief in the importance of a strong core that can be your basis for strength.
 These experiences also make her a terrific ally for those recovering and in need of thoughtful modifications.